Sourdough Tools and Equipment

 My favorite all-around sourdough bread lame is the UFO bread lame made by Wire Monkey (affiliate link will give you 10% off!).
 The straight-edge bread lame allows for easy scoring and control if making intricate designs.

 If you prefer a bread lame with a longer handle, the Mure & Peyrot bread lame is a popular option made in France that offers control, simplicity, and affordability.
-They offer a curved lame as well to help you produce sourdough ears.
+They also offer a curved lame to help you produce sourdough ears.

-Time and time again, I hear from readers who have a difficult time cutting their sourdough bread.
-While sourdough has a crispy crust and sometimes a more rigid bottom for home-baked loaves, cutting your loaf of bread should be easy.
+Time and again, I hear from readers who struggle to cut their sourdough bread.
+While sourdough bread has a crispy crust and sometimes a more rigid bottom, cutting your loaf of bread should be easy and safe.

 My favorite sourdough bread knife is from Lamson.
 Lamson is the oldest cutlery manufacturer in the U.S., operating since 1837 in Western Massachusetts.
 Their kitchen knives are marvelous, and their serrated bread knives are no different.

-I like their 10-inch bread knife for slicing sourdough.
 The blade is made from high-carbon stainless steel, is very sharp, and the handle is ergonomic.
-Additionally, they offer some stunning forged handles like the red Fire knife I use.

 The Dexter-Russell bread knife is a more affordable option with a loyal following.
 It’s a hefty knife that can handle tough tasks at a low price.
 Many reviewers cite it as one of the best bread knives for the price.